sjwaight/MCW-Cloud-native-applications/Hands-on-lab/HOL step-by-step - Cloud-native applications - Developer edition.md

 **Duration**: 1 hour

-In the previous exercise, we introduced a restriction to the scale properties of the service.
-In this exercise, you will configure the api deployments to create pods that use dynamic port mappings to eliminate the port resource constraint during scale activities.
+In the previous exercise with Kubernetes, we introduced a restriction to the scale properties of the service.
+In this exercise, you will configure the api deployment to create pods that use dynamic port mappings to eliminate the port resource constraint during scale activities.

 Kubernetes services can discover the ports assigned to each pod, allowing you to run multiple instances of the pod on the same agent node --- something that is not possible when you configure a specific static port (such as 3001 for the API service).